qortmdgh4141/GAS/README.md

 ## Pretrained Checkpoints

-Official GAS checkpoints are available on our 🤗 [HuggingFace repository](https://huggingface.co/qortmdgh4141/GAS).
+Official GAS checkpoints are available on our 🤗[HuggingFace repository](https://huggingface.co/qortmdgh4141/GAS).

 We provide a `keygraph.pkl` (TD-aware Graph) and a `params_*.pkl` (TDR, Value/Critic, and Low-level Policy).